AndreasLoow/vv/interleave-tests/README.md

 The key takeaways are:

-- Synopsys interleaves continuous assignments in the execution of procedural blocks, which other simulators only do in special edge cases.
+- In general, the execution of procedural blocks are not interleaved with other procedural blocks or continuous assignments.
+However, some special edge cases exist.
+E.g., some simple assignments (both procedural and continuous) are interleaved with procedural blocks.

-- No simulator interleaves procedural blocks in the execution of other procedural blocks, except in special edge cases.
+- Synopsys breaks this general pattern and interleaves execution of initial blocks with continuous assignments, but not other procedural blocks (except for special edge cases).
+Synopsys does not interleave always/always_comb blocks (except for special edge cases).

 For more details, see the comments in the included Verilog files.